recoveryhub/2021-wanderers/Source/Draft/MJ_TW_009.md

 Myrina turned upon her arm.

 Later in the morning she rose and bathed, and the slave-girls put upon her a festival dress.
-To-day was to be held a celebration, choice and beautiful, before the Temple of Athena of the Victory.
-Myrina would go observe it, and perhaps afterwards for a little excursion beyond the walls, beside the shady Ilissus.
+To-day was to be held a celebration, choice and beautiful, before the Temple of Athena of the Victory[^17].
+Myrina would go observe it, and perhaps afterwards for a little excursion beyond the walls, beside the shady Ilissus[^18].
 Glaucon would not come till sunset—the day must somehow be passed!

 Athena of the Victory and her throng helped by the{192} limping hours.
 When there was no more good to be gotten there Myrina proceeded in her litter, slave-borne, through the southern Gate, and so on to the cool, brown stream, plane- and olive-shaded.
 Here, descending from the litter, she sat upon a rich cloth that they spread for her beneath a tree, huge, with mossed trunk and branches where the cicadas were making music.
 With her were Dion and Simonides, Phrygia her nurse, and a Thessalian slave-girl.
 Dion had a roll overwritten with poems.
 He read, and they discussed the verses that were read.